 From athletes to farmers, the Border Collie is a favored dog breed.
 Originally developed to herd sheep along the border between England and Scotland, it’s an energized and remarkably intelligent workaholic.
 Also known to be a top dog in agility, flyball, Frisbee, obedience, and sheepdog trials, it’s a highly-trainable companion.

-Because they were bred to be on the move, Border Collies should be kept occupied with plenty of exercise.
-Without activities or a challenge for the mind, the Border Collie can wind up getting into trouble.
-This breed may challenge the authority of its owner.
+Bred to be on the move, Border Collies should be kept occupied with plenty of exercise.
+Without activities or a challenge for the mind, this working class pooch can wind up getting into trouble, as it may challenge the authority of its owner.

-Border Collies aren’t ideal dogs for someone who isn’t going to spend lots of time keeping active with them.
-They’re not recommended for apartment-life or families with small children, as this breed has strong herding instincts and may try herding children.
+That said, this smart canine isn’t ideal for someone who isn’t going to keep it active.
+This breed isn’t recommended for apartment-life or families with small children, since it has strong herding instincts and may try rounding up kids.

-With plenty of exercise, space, physical and mental activities, the Border Collie will be satisfied.
-This breed also requires some brushing, as they do shed.
-On average, the Border Collie lives 12-15 years and weighs between 25 and 45 pounds.
+With lots of love, exercise, space, and physical and mental activities, the Border Collie will be satisfied.
+Know that it also requires some brushing, as this breed does shed.
+On average, it lives 12-15 years and weighs between 25 and 45 pounds.